Starlib/Rate-Library/README.md

 ### CHAPTER NUMBERS

-chapter numbers are retained from reaclib format [FORMAT 2, WITH CHAPTERS 9-11], but in starlib they are placed in fields (1:2) of each link description line; meaning of chapter numbers:
+Chapter numbers are retained from reaclib format [FORMAT 2, WITH CHAPTERS 9-11], but in starlib they are placed in fields (1:2) of each link description line; meaning of chapter numbers:

 1
 e1 --> e2